querqy/querqy-docs/docs/source/querqy/index.rst

 * start with the `installation`_,
 * check out the :ref:`Common Rules Rewriter <querqy-rewriters-common-rules>`...
 * ... and even :ref:`more rewriters <querqy-list-of-rewriters>`,
-* lean more about Querqy's search relevance tuning capabilities beyond rewriters (TODO)
+* learn more about Querqy's search relevance tuning capabilities using `request parameters <querqy-more-about-queries>`_ independent of rewriters

+.. _querqy-installation:

 Installation
 ============